eQualityTime/projectreal/casefiles/5/1ab.md

 *   They help with reporting the scam to Action Fraud and to Police Scotland.
 *   They help with calling your bank to explain the situation.
 You might be able to get a refund.
 *   You also tell your real friend that someone is impersonating them so they can warn others.
 *   🎉 Smart move!
-You didn’t JUST  protect yourself, you helped protect others too!
+You didn’t just protect yourself, you helped protect others too!
 *   🤔 Lesson: Scammers rely on victims staying quiet so they can scam other people in future.
 *   What could you do to prevent this from happening in the first place?